Oil & Gas Companies

 Oil & Gas Company Accidents

-An accident can occur at any point during the extraction and delivery of oil and gas products, thanks to their volatile nature.
-This means that companies must always ensure that their facilities are maintained and that their employees are properly trained.
-Any lapse in training and safety can make a normal day of operation transform into an event that ripples through the lives of hundreds of workers.
+An accident can occur at any point during the extraction and delivery of oil and gas products.
+Companies must always ensure their facilities are maintained and employees are appropriately trained.
+Any lapse in training and safety can transform a normal day of operation into an event that ripples through the lives of hundreds of workers.

 - Heavy equipment failures